 Improves intestinal barrier:

-While it is generally a good idea to prevent the 'leaky gut', some medications actually include substances that decrease tight junctions so that the medication is better absorbed.
-So you may want to be careful of stacking berberine with certain prescription drugs.
+While it is generally a good idea to prevent the 'leaky gut', some medications actually include substances that decrease tight junctions for better medication absorption.
+So, you may want to be careful of stacking berberine with certain prescription drugs.

 Traditionally, plants containing berberine have been used to combat viral and bacterial pathogens.